helpfulengineering/project-ventos/README.md

 The project was initiated by [Dr Erich Schulz](https://twitter.com/ErichSchulz), an Australian Anaesthetist together with
-Dr Rober Read, PhD, of [Public Invention](https://www.pubinv.org/).
+Dr Robert Read, PhD, of [Public Invention](https://www.pubinv.org/).
 They were rapidly joined by Ben Coombs, a New Zealand Engineer.

 The core team is focused on producing high quality software products, starting